Henry more worried about Monaco's future than his own

-Monaco coach Thierry Henry insisted he was more concerned about the club's future than his own.

-Struggling in the relegation zone in Ligue 1, Monaco also bowed out of the Coupe de France with a 3-1 loss to Metz on Tuesday.
+Struggling in the relegation zone in Ligue 1, Monaco also bowed out of the Coupe de France with a 3-1 loss to Metz on Wednesday (AEDT).

-Henry only took over at his former club in October, but he has been unable to turn around their struggles this season.
+Henry only took over at his former club in October, but he has been unable to turn around thitsir struggles this season.

 However, the Frenchman said any decision over his future was in the owners' hands, with his focus on Monaco.